Cardiovascular Magnetic Resonance

 E. Phase-Contrast Imaging

-Phase-contrast imaging is a specialized CMR technique used to quantify blood flow velocity and direction.
-This sequence can measure flow through the heart valves and major blood vessels, allowing for the calculation of parameters such as stroke volume, cardiac output, and regurgitant fractions in valvular diseases.
-It also helps in evaluating congenital heart defects, such as shunts.
+Phase-contrast CMR quantifies blood flow velocity and direction.
+It is particularly useful for evaluating flow across heart valves and major vessels.
+This technique allows for the measurement of stroke volume, cardiac output, and regurgitant fraction, and is critical in assessing congenital heart disease, such as intracardiac shunts.

 F. T1 and T2 Mapping